One of UCT's strategic goals is contribute to South Africa's development challenges.

 To achieve this goal, innovative partnerships have been formed between UCT academics and a variety of other social structures, including government, local communities, social movements, and various international and local organisations.

-Our social responsiveness takes various forms, including:
+Social responsiveness takes various forms, including:

 engagement with policy development